paritytech/github-issue-sync/README.md

           # Optional unless that project_field was set up.
 Then this field is required.
           # The value to modify in the project field
           project_value: To do
           # Optional, labels to work with.
+Read below to see how to configure it.
-          # If this value is set, the system will ignore any issue that doesn't contain that label(s).
+          # If this value is set, the action will be applied only to issues with such label(s).
           labels: |
             duplicate
             bug